 “The last report of casualties received by the War Department from the Philippines arrived early in the morning of May 6.
 Through this date, Cpl.
 Robert M. Harrie had not been reported as a casualty.
 The War Department will consider the persons serving in the Philippine Islands as “missing in action” from the date of the surrender of Corregidor, May 7, until definite information to the contrary is received.
 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

+During his time in the camp, Robert came down with dysentery and entered the camp hospital on July 16, 1942.
+He was discharged from the hospital on September 6.
 On Tuesday, September 9, 1942, he was readmitted to the camp hospital.
 According to medical records kept by the American doctors, Cpl.
-Robert M. Harrie died from dysentery on Saturday, November 21, 1942, at approximately 10:30 PM.
+Robert M. Harrie died from dysentery on Saturday, November 21, 1942, at approximately 10:30 PM and was the 2,318 POW to die at the camp.
 He was 20 years old.

 In January 1943, his parents received notice that Robert was a Japanese POW.
 The official list was released by the War Department in February 1943.